NiGhTTraX/react-test-buffet/README.md

 Running `npm test:browser:build` will build the non instrumented testing bundle and start Karma.
 Karma is configured to run the tests in Firefox and Chrome.

-To generate code coverage reports, run `npm test:coverage`.
-This will instrument the source files with Istanbul and generate coverage reports in the `coverage/` folder.

 If you want to run the tests in your own browsers, run `npm run test:browser:build` to build the non instrumented testing bundle and then open `runner.html`.